 Last Friday all eyes were on the DGE after the regulators sent up white smoke signals that resulted in alerting executives at multiple casinos of an imminent decision.
 By late afternoon the smoke turned gray—without explanation.
 No announcement materialized until today.
 DGE’s further delay was almost inevitable, given its history in this matter; over the past weeks there have been several false alarms of an imminent announcement sounded by DGE to many parties with close ties to the regulators.

-No matter how well reasoned by DGE the last bit of delay left Borgata personnel with their hands full–not only with new procedures but also with an onlslaughtof queries by frustrated tournament players–the entire weekend.
+No matter how well reasoned by DGE, the last bit of delay left Borgata personnel with their hands full – not only with new procedures but also with an onslaughtof queries by frustrated tournament players – the entire weekend.

 Was the DGE miffed by news of their deliberations leaking out to the public (against their preference) slightly before they were to take the stage?

-Did the DGE deliberately encourage the leakage so as to the take the temperature in the tournament room at the Borgata before coming forward publicly with their pronouncements?
+Did the DGE deliberately encourage the leak so as to the take the temperature in the tournament room at the Borgata before coming forward publicly with their pronouncements?

 Or did they just bungle their own planned timetable by missing critical details that had to be put in place in their report?